Hoover Institution: 21st century

+In February 2020, the Hoover board of trustees brought in senior Trump economic officials for off-the-record forecasts.
+According to The New York Times, "The president’s aides appeared to be giving wealthy party donors an early warning of a potentially impactful contagion at a time when Mr. Trump was publicly insisting that the threat was nonexistent."
+The board members spread the bad news and the stock market had a selloff.

 In 2020, Condoleezza Rice succeeded Thomas W. Gilligan as director.

-Present

-At any given time the Hoover Institution has up to 200 resident scholars known as Fellows.
-They are an interdisciplinary group studying political science, education, economics, foreign policy, energy, history, law, national security, health and politics.
-Some hold joint appointments as lecturers on the Stanford faculty.
+In November 2020, Scott Atlas, a Hoover fellow, was known for opposing public health measures as a major Trump advisor during the COVID-19 pandemic, was condemned by a Stanford University faculty vote.

-During Stanford University faculty senate discussions on closer collaboration between the university and the Institution in 2021, Rice "addressed campus criticism that the Hoover Institution is a partisan think tank that primarily supports conservative administrations and policy positions" by sharing "statistics that show Hoover fellows contribute financially to both political parties on an equal basis", according to the university's newsletter.
+In January 2021, during Stanford University faculty senate discussions on closer collaboration between the university and the Institution in 2021, Rice "addressed campus criticism that the Hoover Institution is a partisan think tank that primarily supports conservative administrations and policy positions" by sharing "statistics that show Hoover fellows contribute financially to both political parties on an equal basis", according to the university's newsletter.

+According to DeSmog, the Hoover Institution accepts scientific consensus on climate change, but has long opposed climate action.
+Some Hoover fellows downplay climate change.

 Campus

-The Institution has libraries which include materials from both the First World War and Second World War, including the collection of documents of President Hoover, which he began to collect at the Paris Peace Conference of 1919.
+The Institution has libraries which include materials from both World War I and World War II, including the collection of documents of President Herbert Hoover, which he began to collect at the Paris Peace Conference of 1919.
 Thousands of Persian books, official documents, letters, multimedia pieces and other materials on Iran's history, politics and culture can also be found at the Stanford University library and the Hoover Institution library.